-The situation of the Mamoré and Grande Rivers did not change till the late Holocene, 25 when the Paleo Yacuma course was occupied by the Mamoré and the rest of the modern fluvial network was established (Fig. 12d).
+The situation of the Mamoré and Grande rivers did not change until the late Holocene, when the palaeo-Yacuma course was occupied by the Mamoré and the rest of the modern fluvial network was established (Fig. 12d).
 During the mid- to late Holocene, a large transformation occurred in the central and southern LM.
 Perhaps due to a climate shift towards wetter conditions (Lombardo et al., 2012; Plotzki et al., 2013), coupled with basinal subsidence (Hanagarth, 1993; Dumont and Fournier, 1994), the Mamoré established its modern position and the Grande River formed a large distributary system (Fig. 12d).
-It has also been suggested that, when the Grande River became a tributary of the Mamoré, the increased discharge trigged the Mamoré avulsion (Plotzki et al.,

-5 2013).
-This research shows that during the late Holocene, the western side of the LM was also subject to extensive fluvial depositions and the formation of distributary systems in the case of the Rivers Maniqui and Apere, as indicated by the recurrent paleosols shown in Fig. 4.
+It has also been suggested that, when the Grande River became a tributary of the Mamoré, the increased discharge triggered the Mamoré avulsion (Plotzki et al., 2013).
+This research shows that during the late Holocene, the western side of the LM was also subject to extensive fluvial depositions and the formation of distributary systems in the case of the rivers Maniqui and Apere, as indicated by the recurrent palaeosols shown in Fig. 4.
 As for the avulsion of the Grande River and for the fluvial deposition in the western LM, there is insufficient data yet to establish whether it was caused by an increase in precipitation, basinal subsidence or a combination of both.

-5.3 What effect could have neotectonics had on the LM hydrology?
+5.3 How did neotectonics affect the LM hydrology during the Holocene?